Getting around Munich

 Two S-Bahn lines run from Munich’s Franz-Joseph-Strauss Airport to the city, the S1 and the S8.
 The journey takes about 40 minutes.

-Trains leave from the Hauptbahnhof every 20 minutes from 3.30am and end about 12.30am the next morning.
+Trains leave to and from below the Hauptbahnhof every 10 minutes from 3.30am and end about 12.30am the next morning.
 Keep this in mind if you have an early morning flight!
-Once I missed the last S-Bahn out to Munich Airport and had to spend half the night at the Hauptbahnhof.

 Night services